oblakr24/GitTrendingCompose/README.md

 **Stack:**
 - MVVM architecture (mix of MVVM and MVI)
-- Coroutines/Flows on the app module for interacting with RxJava3 observables from the BLE module
 - [Jetpack Compose](https://developer.android.com/jetpack/compose) and [Compose Navigation](https://developer.android.com/jetpack/compose/navigation): UI
 - [Hilt](https://dagger.dev/hilt/) for dependency injection
 - [Molecule](https://github.com/cashapp/molecule) for the usage of Compose Compiler in the VM layer for reactive state construction